iochoa808/RanTanPlan/README.md

 # planMT

-A high-performance automated planner that uses a planning-as-satisfiability approach
+An automated planning system that uses a planning-as-satisfiability approach.
+It combines a Python frontend with a C++ backend for SMT-based planning.

+Supports three parallelism strategies (sequential, forall, exists) with optimization configurations and interference analysis.

 ## Architecture